vmware-archive/dr-frankenstyle/README.md

 1. Add a style attribute to your package.json that points to your CSS file.
 1. Publish it to npm.

+### Using the developer API

+If you are developing complicated components, or a component library, you may want to use our [developer api](https://github.com/pivotal-cf/dr-frankenstyle/blob/master/DEVELOPER_API_README.md)

 ***

 (c) Copyright 2015 Pivotal Software, Inc. All Rights Reserved.